Influencer marketing 2022: 8 tools for in-depth research and many tips

 There are no free plans for Klear.
 However, you can schedule a demo to try it.

 Upfluence is a full-scale influencer platform, offering a well-rounded set of features including an influencer search and discovery engine.
+It's one of these influencer management tools that covers everything from the influencer search, to outreach, to deals.

 The platform analyzes each piece of content an influencer produces for reach and engagement rate.
 It's more of a database of influencers than a social listening tool that searches for influencers online, but with more than 3 million influencers it should be more than enough to find someone who is a perfect fit for your brand.